Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrApplyRecoveryPoint.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmRecoveryServicesAsrApplyRecoveryPoint** changes a recovery point for a failed over protected item before it commits the failover operation.
+The **Start-AzureRmRecoveryServicesAsrApplyRecoveryPoint** changes the recovery point for a failed over protected item before it commits the failover operation.

 ## EXAMPLES